 In 2008, eleven separate quasi-independent science collaborations were formed to focus on a broad range of topics in astronomy and cosmology that the LSST could address.
 Members of these collaborations have been instrumental in helping to develop the science case for LSST (encapsulated in the LSST Science Book) to refine the concepts for the survey and for the data processing, and to educate other scientists and the public about the promise of this unique observatory.
-The scientific questions that the Large Synoptic Survey Telescope (LSST) project will address are profound and it would be impossible to list all the possible projects that LSST data will enable.
+The scientific questions that the Rubin Observatory Legacy Survey of Space and Time (LSST) project will address are profound and it would be impossible to list all the possible projects that the data will enable.
 Read more about LSST science goals.

 Science Collaboration Publication Policies